jfromaniello/joseoncodecom/_posts/2013-05-23-promises-a-plus.markdown

   });
 });
 ```
-I want you to notice the this line three times:
+I want you to notice this line three times:

 ```
 if (err) return handleError(err)